TomCan/mod_request_limit/docs/mod_request_limit.md

 When troubleshooting, set the LogLevel of `debug` or `trace1`.

 ## ReqLimitEngine Directive
-The `ReqLimitEngine on|off` directive enables of disables the processing of the requests by the request limiting engine.
+The `ReqLimitEngine mode` directive enables of disables the processing of the requests by the request limiting engine.
-When set to `off`, no request limit or counting of requests is performed.

-This setting allows you to enable/disable the engine for different contexts.
-For example, you could disable the engine in a Directory of Location that servers static assets.
+This can be useful in different context.
+For example, you could disable the engine in a Directory of Location that serves static assets.
 You could also apply a different bucket with higher limits, but processing of such requests would require more CPU and memory as opposed to just disabling the engine.

+### Arguments
+`mode`
+When set to `off`, the engine is disabled and will process or count the requests.
+This is the default value.
+When set to `on`, the engine is enabled and will perform counting of requests.
+When a requests exceeds the limit, it will be blocked.
+When set to `reportonly`, the engine is behave like in `on` mode, with the exception that will not block any requests.
+It will simple report any would-be blocks in the error log.
+This can be used to assess the impact of the module and/or configuration without actually impacting traffic.

 ```
 <Directory /var/www/html>